How to use events listeners in Symfony

 How event listening works in Symfony

-At first events can be overwhelming but hopefully there is a great tool to analyze their occurrence in the application.
-Go to the performance tab in the Symfony web profiler.
-Change threshold to 0 and you will be able to see at least a few built-on events in the timeline for any request.
-All default HTTP events are related with the kernel (HttpKernel component) that's why their ids start with kernel (i.e. kernel.request).
+Events might seem daunting at first, but the Symfony web profiler offers an excellent tool to analyze their occurrence within your application.
+By navigating to the performance tab and setting the threshold to 0, you can observe at least a few built-in events in the timeline for any request.
+All default HTTP events are associated with the kernel (specifically the HttpKernel component), which is why their IDs begin with 'kernel' (e.g., 'kernel.request').

 Performance tab profiler in Symfony

-Additionally, events can pass to your hookup functions specific objects related to events so you can easily apply your changes to the data in the flow.
-There are two ways to implement listeners in Symfony: Event Listeners and Even Subscribers.
+Additionally, events can pass specific objects related to the events to your hook-up functions, allowing you to easily apply your changes to the data flow.
+In Symfony, there are two ways to implement listeners: Event Listeners and Event Subscribers.
 Let's take a closer look at how they differ and how to use them.

-They serve the same purpose but have different implementations and you can use them interchangeably in most cases.
-Both trigger some functions in the specific time of processing data by Symfony.
+Both serve the same purpose but have different implementations, and you can use them interchangeably in most cases.
+Both trigger functions at specific points in the data processing flow by Symfony.

 Event subscriber

-If it's possible I personally prefer to use event subscribers because they are easier to implement.
-To make a new subscriber just use the console.
+Personally, I prefer to use event subscribers whenever possible, as they are easier to implement.
+To create a new subscriber, simply use the console command:

 symfony console make:subscriber